An official website of the United States government

 Substance Information

-The following table shows information and links to learn more about commonly misused drugs.
-For additional information on drugs or substances not listed below, see the National Institute on Drug Abuse section on "Research Topics" and scroll to "Research by Substance."
+The following provides comprehensive information on some of the most frequently misused substances.
+Links are provided for more in-depth information on each respective substance.
+For additional information on substances which have not been listed below, see the National Institute on Drug Abuse section on "Research Topics” and scroll to “Research by Substance.”
 Additional information is also available on Health.mil.

-Amphetamine and Methamphetamine Amphetamine and methamphetamine are chemically similar stimulant drugs.
-Certain types of amphetamine are used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy.
+Amphetamine and methamphetamine are stimulants and chemically similar substances.
+Certain amphetamines are legally prescribed to treat attention-deficit hyperactivity disorder, narcolepsy, and sleep disorders.

 Cocaine

-MDMA - Ecstasy, Molly MDMA (3,4-methylenedioxy-methamphetamine) is a synthetic or "designer" drug that is chemically similar to stimulant drugs (such as amphetamines/methamphetamines) and hallucinogens (drugs that alter perception of surroundings).
+3,4-methylenedioxy-methamphetamine (MDMA), is a synthetic or “designer” substance that changes mood and awareness.
+The substance is chemically similar to the amphetamines/methamphetamines substances and hallucinogens.
 The terms used to describe MDMA can vary.

 Heroin

-Codeine, Morphine, Hydrocodone/Hydromorphone, and Oxycodone/Oxymorphone Codeine, Morphine, Hydrocodone/Hydromorphone, and Oxycodone/Oxymorphone are classified as prescription opioids, which are either made directly from the opium poppy plant or chemically created.
-These drugs are used to treat moderate to severe pain or coughing and diarrhea, and they can become addictive.
+Codeine, Morphine, Hydrocodone/Hydromorphone, Fentanyl, and Oxycodone/Oxymorphone are classified as prescription opioids, which are either made directly from the opium poppy plant or chemically created.
+These substances are used to treat moderate to severe pain, or coughing and diarrhea, and they can become addictive.

-Marijuana/Cannabis Marijuana comes from the Cannabis sativa or Cannabis indica plants, which contain the chemical THC (delta-9-tetrahydrocannabinol).
-Marijuana is the most commonly used illicit drug in the U.S.
+Marijuana comes from the Cannabis sativa or Cannabis indica plants, which contain the chemical THC (delta-9-tetrahydrocannabinol).
+Marijuana is the most commonly used illicit substance in the U.S.

-Benzodiazepines Benzodiazepines are prescription sedatives usually prescribed for anxiety or insomnia.
+Benzodiazepines are prescription sedatives usually prescribed for anxiety or Insomnia.
 In recent years, prescriptions for benzodiazepines have increased significantly.
-Combining these types of drugs with opioids can be unsafe and cause fatal overdose.
+Combining these type of substances with opioids can be unsafe and increase the risk of causing fatal overdoses.

-Hallucinogens Hallucinogens are a classification of drugs that alter the user's perception.
-Hallucinogens can come from natural sources such as plants and mushrooms or they can be made by humans.
-Some common hallucinogens include salvia divinorum, LSD and PCP.
+Hallucinogens are a classifications of substances that alter the user’s perception.
+Hallucinogens can come from natural sources, such as plants and mushrooms or they can be manufactured by humans.
+Some common hallucinogens include salvia divinorum, LSD, and PCP.

 Dietary Supplements

-Dietary supplements are intended to supplement the diet by increasing the dietary intake of a substance such as a vitamin, mineral, herb/botanical, enzyme or amino acid.
-Unlike pharmaceutical drugs, these substances are not intended to be a treatment, diagnosis or cure for any disease and should not be labeled as such.
-The U.S. National Library of Medicine lists many herbs and supplements and information on their effectiveness, usual dosage and drug interactions.
+Dietary supplements are intended to supplement the diet by increasing the dietary instance of substances such as a vitamin, mineral, herb/botanical, enzyme or amino acid.
+Unlike pharmaceutical substances, these substances are not intended to be a treatment, diagnosis, or cure for any disease and should not be labeled as such.
+The U.S. National Library of Medicine lists many herbs and supplements while providing in-depth information on their effectiveness, usual dosage and interactions.
 Find more information at this link.

 Veterans Crisis Line - Dial 988 Safe Helpline NCIS Tips Sexual Assault Prevention & Response NFAAS